AileenLumina/dwarf/README.md

+# Important

+The content of this repository is **outdated**.
+Development of Dwarf continues at [Dwarf-Community](https://github.com/Dwarf-Community/Dwarf).

 # Dwarf: Discord Web Application Rendering Framework

 Dwarf is a ready-to-use framework that allows for easy development of powerful applications (e.g. economy system, profile system, RPG etc.) that enhance the popular chat service Discord.
 It consists of a Discord bot, a web frontend, a cache backend and a database backend.
 It is written on top of Django and discord.py.